JamesAGarcia/liferay-learn/docs/dxp/7.x/en/site-building/publishing-tools/publications/resolving-conflicts.md

 ## Resolving Constraint Conflicts

+Example: Duplicate folder name

+Duplicate Assets/Entities: Ensure unique naming of assets/entities.
+Prompted to *View* or *Discard* duplicate.

+If you don't want to discard your changes, simply rename your asset/entities.

+You must manually resolve the issue by changing the name.

 ## Resolving Missing Parent Conflicts

 Occurs when a parent is removed from Production while a new child has been created in the publication prepared for publishing.